oracle/weblogic-deploy-tooling/site/developer/developer_guide.md

 The model's folder and attribute names usually match the names of the corresponding elements in WLST.
 For cases where the names of WLST elements may change across WebLogic Server releases, the names should match the names in the 12.2.1.3 release.
 The unit test `AttributesTestCase` verifies that this convention is used, and identifies a few exceptions.

 Attributes that are introduced after the 12.2.1.3 release should, in most cases, match the name of the first WebLogic Server release in which they appear.
-The unit test `AttributesTestCase` will ignore these for now, since they will not be present in the 12.2.1.3 alias structure.
+The unit test `AttributesTestCase` will ignore these for now, because they will not be present in the 12.2.1.3 alias structure.

 The alias definition files reside in the directory: